Tuesday, April 27th 2021, 2:00 pm - Supermoons are one of the most popular events in astronomy and stargazing.

 Apogee, on the other hand, varies between about 404,000–406,700 km.
 Even these are just averages, though.
 The absolute farthest apogee on record will be on February 3, 2125, at a distance of 406,718 km.

-In 2020, there are four Super Full Moons, with the closest perigee Full Moon on the night of April 7-8, when it reaches a distance of 357,042 km.
-(If you're keeping track, although the February Full Moon occurs in the early morning of the 9th, a full day and a half before the perigee Moon, the Moon is still 99.6% full when it rises on that night.)
+In 2021, there are technically four Super Full Moons, with the closest perigee Full Moon on the night of May 25-26, when it reaches a distance of 357,309 km.
+If you're keeping track, though, based on the exact timing, it could be said that there are only two this year.

-For comparison, the farthest apogee Full Moon is on October 31 - Halloween - at a distance of 406,163 km.
+For comparison, the farthest apogee Full Moon is on December 19, at a distance of 406,007 km.

-Not that anyone will see them, since they will be lost in the daytime glare of the Sun, but there are also three Super New Moons in 2020, as well - on September 16, October 16 and November 15.
+Not that anyone will see them, since they will be 'lost' in the daytime glare of the Sun, but there are also two Super New Moons in 2021 — on November 4 and December 4.

 WHY THE FASCINATION?

-There can definitely be more spectacular things to see in the night sky.
+There are definitely more spectacular things to see in the night sky.
 Meteor showers, lunar eclipses and planetary alignments are just a few that happen on a fairly regular basis.
-Seeing the full splendour of a glittering sky of stars, with the Milky Way stretching from horizon to horizon, is absolutely awe-inspiring, as well.
+Just seeing the full splendour of a glittering sky of stars, with the Milky Way stretching from horizon to horizon, is absolutely awe-inspiring.

 The Full Moon captured on the night of October 13-14, 2019, by Alex Verville.

 Besides the Sun, the Moon is our most common and recognizable sight in the sky, day or night.
 The thinnest Crescent Moon is an amazing sight to behold, and a Full Moon is a wonder to see.
-Even when we are standing under the brightest lights of the downtown core of a city, where the urban light pollution washes out nearly everything else in the night sky, if the Moon is up, it will still be clearly visible.
+Even when we are standing under the brightest lights of the downtown core of a city, with urban light pollution washing out every other object in the night sky, if the Moon is up, we will see it shining bright.

 For this reason, the Moon is a very important part of our lives.
 This is especially true for those who usually miss out on all the other astronomical events in a year.
 Quite simply, it is our most common point of connection with the universe beyond our planet.